A topic from the subject of Astrochemistry in Chemistry.

 Basic Concepts

-The basic concepts of nuclear astrochemistry are the same as those of chemistry.
-However, there are some important differences between the two fields.
-First, nuclear astrochemistry deals with much larger scales than chemistry.
-The objects that nuclear astrochemists study are often millions or even billions of times larger than the objects that chemists study.
-Second, nuclear astrochemistry deals with much higher temperatures and pressures than chemistry.
-The interiors of stars can reach temperatures of millions of degrees Celsius, and the pressures can be billions of times greater than the pressure on Earth.
+The basic concepts of nuclear astrochemistry are similar to those of chemistry.
+However, there are some important differences.
+First, nuclear astrochemistry deals with much larger scales than chemistry; the objects studied are often millions or even billions of times larger.
+Second, it deals with much higher temperatures and pressures than chemistry.
+The interiors of stars can reach temperatures of millions of degrees Celsius, and pressures billions of times greater than Earth's.

 Equipment and Techniques